*This post contains affiliate links. Please read my privacy and policy for disclosure for more information

 Household chores were piling up.
 How are you supposed to get anything done when the baby only naps for 20 minutes?

-How To Get Baby To Sleep On Own
+How To Stop Rocking Baby To Sleep For Naps

 Prior to the four hour “rock fests” with my son, I sat down with a certified pediatric sleep consultant for an interview about baby and toddler sleep, that I thought would result in an informative article for my blog.
 Everyone could use a little help when it comes to sleep, right?